What is a knowledge organiser?

 A knowledge organiser is the distilled key information for a unit/topic onto 1 side of A4 and it is both the anchor and the lodestar of any unit of work.
 A set of key facts or information that pupils need to know and be able to recall in order to master a unit or topic.
 Facts can be chunked into different sections (for example ‘key vocabulary, ‘important people’ or a ‘timeline’).

-Students are expected to complete 1 page per subject per night (maximum of 2 subjects) using one or more of the following strategies which they have been taught during their designated tutor period session each week.
+Students are expected to complete 1 page per subject per night (maximum of 2 subjects) using one or more of the strategies which they have been taught during their designated tutor period session each week.
+The Knowledge Organiser schedule is available here.

 Consider long-term memory as a vast storehouse that helps us overcome bottleneck limitations in our working memory.
 So learning is actually remembering in disguise: ‘if nothing has been changed in the long-term memory, nothing has been learned.’
 (Kirschner et al 2006, p77)